-- 1. Work with your team in deciding your goals for the mission.
-These goals should reflect the NASA Astrobiology Institute goals.
-You will be choosing between the search for organics, chemistry, and/or structures; - 2.
-Work with your team and choose a planet or moon to explore with your mission; - 3.
-Design a mission that meets the requirements for balancing budget, mass, and power, reaches significant science return, and makes it safely to the planet or moon; and, - 4.
+- 1. Collaborate with your team in establishing your goals for the mission in alignment with NASA Astrobiology Institute goals choosing between the search for organics, chemistry, and/or structures: - 2.
+Collaborate with your team and choose a planet or moon to explore with your mission; - 3.
+Design a mission that meets the requirements for balancing budget, mass, and power, achieves significant science return, and makes it safely to the planet or moon; and, - 4.
 Identify any engineering constraints that limited the capability of your mission.